 As spring slowly turns into summer it is now time to think about planting your summer vegetables.

 While there’s no set time as to when to plant these, here are a few rules of thumb to follow:

 - Do not plant until the last chance of frost has gone by, usually the last full moon in May.

 - Soil temperature needs to be 65 to 70 degrees.
 There’s an old saying that if you did a hole and you can’t comfortably put your hand in that hole and leave it there without pulling it away because of the cold then you shouldn’t be planting your plants just yet.

 - Early isn’t always better.
 Your plant doesn’t start growing faster just because you planted it early, it’s just the opposite.

 Your plant will just sit there and not grow at all until the soil temperature warms up.
-And by chance the plant get hits with colder temps you can risk losing the plant all together or at the very least cut your yield in half.
+And by chance, the plant gets hits with colder temps you can risk losing the plant altogether or at the very least cut your yield in half.